 SDOT, along with the Alliance for Pioneer Square, met with the Pioneer Square Residents’ Council on March 19th.
 We provided a background of the ongoing work in Pioneer Square, provided information about potential Sunday time limits in Pioneer Square and answered questions.
 Here is the presentation from that meeting.

 In June 2014, SDOT sent a proposal to add Sunday time limits to all residents and businesses in Pioneer Square.
 The time limits would apply to the on-street parking spaces closest to restaurants and retail in the core of the neighborhood, representing around 25% of the total on-street parking.
 Time limits would limit parking to 2 hours between 10 AM and 6 PM.
 SDOT received and responded to multiple comments and questions before finalizing the plan in August.

 Who Can I Contact?

-If you have questions or comments about the Pioneer Square Community Parking Program, please contact Jonathan Williams of SDOT at 206.733.9026 or email@example.com.
+If you have questions or comments about the Pioneer Square Community Access and Parking Program, please contact Jonathan Williams of SDOT at 206.733.9026 or firstname.lastname@example.org.